jygn/LeetCodeGrinding/README.md

 # LeetCodeGrinding
-Improving my data structures, algorithms and problem solving skills by doing some LeetCode problems.
+Improving my data structures, algorithms and problem solving skills by solving some LeetCode problems.